MGAS: Multi-Granularity Architecture Search for Trade-Off Between Model Effectiveness and Efficiency: Experiments

 \section{Experiments}

-In this section, we evaluate MGAS on CIFAR-10, CIFAR-100 and ImageNet with various baseline methods.
-We try to answer the following research questions: \begin{enumerate} \item RQ1: Can MGAS discover an architecture with a better accuracy-efficiency trade-off compared with baselines? \item RQ2: Can adaptive pruning consistently achieve a better balance in unit numbers of different granularities for models at different target sizes? \item RQ3: Can multi-stage search save memory without compromising the search quality? \end{enumerate}
+In this section, we evaluate MG-DARTS on CIFAR-10, CIFAR-100 and ImageNet datasets, comparing it against various baseline methods in both DARTS-like and MobileNet-like search spaces.
+We try to answer the following research questions: \begin{enumerate} \item RQ1: Can MG-DARTS discover an architecture with a better accuracy-efficiency trade-off compared with baselines? \item RQ2: Can adaptive pruning consistently produce more appropriate retention ratios across different granularity levels for models with varying target sizes? \item RQ3: Can multi-stage search effectively reduce memory consumption without degrading search quality? \end{enumerate}

-Different variants for each proposed component in MGAS is also discussed within the sub-sections.
+Different variants for each proposed component in MG-DARTS is also discussed within the sub-sections.